hull/hull-connectors/packages/connectors/hull-outreach/assets/readme.md

 #### Outgoing (Hull -> Outreach) User to Account linking

 When a User is sent from Hull to Outreach, the User on the Hull side may be associated with an account.
 We first will lookup to see if that account exists in Outreach.
 We lookup by the attributes defined in the Outgoing Account Resolution section.
 If the account is found, the Outreach Prospect will be removed from any previous Account and attached to the newly found account.
 If an Account is not found, we will create a new account with the account information in Hull.
 As with all outgoing traffic, the new account will be created with the attributes specified in the outgoing account attribute mappings.

+## Edge Cases
+### Email as an identifier
+In Outreach, you may assign a Prospect multiple email addresses.
+By default we pick the first email in the list to be the representative email in Hull.
+So please be careful if you are shuffling the emails in Outreach.
+In many cases if we've already received the prospect and we have the internal outreach id, this shuffling should be ok, but if the first email on the Prospect changes, it could trigger other merging scenarios potentially.
+Additionally, because email is an array, when sending users to be updated in Outreach, we do not update the emails on Outreach's side by default.
+In the case where we looked up and found a prospect, we are able to merge the email into the existing array of emails in Outreach.
+But when we are typically doing updates with already synchronized Prospects, we do not update email because we cannot reliably set the email without possibly overwriting other emails.

 ## Troubleshooting